SimonTao0831/Design-Your-Arduino-Nano-33-IoT/README.md

 # Design-Your-Arduino-Nano-33-IoT
 ## Introduction

 [Arduino Nano 33 IoT](https://store-usa.arduino.cc/products/arduino-nano-33-iot?selectedStore=us) is a great board with BLE, WiFi, IMU.
 It can be used as a mainboard of projects, and using breadboard to connect more peripherals.
 It is a simple and quick way for research.
 In addition, we can design a PCB with the desired peripheral functionality by just leaving pad locations for the Arduino Nono 33 IoT and soldering it on.
-In this project, based on the official open source([Schematics](https://content.arduino.cc/assets/NANO33IoTV2.0_sch.pdf) and [Eagle files](https://content.arduino.cc/assets/Nano33IoT.zip)), I designed a new Arduino 33 Nano IoT and added the TB6612 and UWB module as peripherals.
+In this project, based on the official open source ([Schematics](https://content.arduino.cc/assets/NANO33IoTV2.0_sch.pdf) and [Eagle files](https://content.arduino.cc/assets/Nano33IoT.zip)), I designed a new Arduino 33 Nano IoT and added the TB6612 and UWB module as peripherals (Below pictures).

 <img src="/img/pcb_3d.png" width="300"> <img src="/img/pcb_real.png" width="300">

+## PCB design

+I will not introduce this part too much.
+The main schematic refers to the [official documents]((https://content.arduino.cc/assets/NANO33IoTV2.0_sch.pdf)), and then add some peripherals needed for the projects, such as sensor interfaces, motor drivers, etc.

+## Bootloader

+The [article](https://support.arduino.cc/hc/en-us/articles/8991429732124-Burn-the-bootloader-on-Arduino-Nano-33-IoT) about how to burn the bootloader on Arduino Nano 33 IoT can be found on the Arduino official website.
+There are two methods, I chose to use Arduino MKR Zero as a programmer to do this task, and a SanDisk Ultra 128G SD card.
+Then we can follow the instructions, but I found the codes need to be tuned a little.

+## Firmware

+## Issues

 Recently, I am working on design a PCB, and its main part is based on the Arduino Nano 33 IoT.
 Before using it, this bootloader should burn.
 However, there are some issues I met during this process so I recorded them and their solutions here.

-The [article](https://support.arduino.cc/hc/en-us/articles/8991429732124-Burn-the-bootloader-on-Arduino-Nano-33-IoT) about how to burn the bootloader on Arduino Nano 33 IoT can be found on the Arduino official website.
-There are two methods, I chose to use Arduino MKR Zero as a programmer to do this task, and a SanDisk Ultra 128G SD card.
-Then we can follow the instructions, but I found the codes need to be tuned a little.

-## GCC 4.4 warnings
+### GCC 4.4 warnings

 The [**Adafruit DAP library**](https://github.com/adafruit/Adafruit_DAP) is used.
 The following warnings maybe show:
 ```